 Once you begin the process of a legal claim, the strategy is pretty straightforward.
 Your brain injury lawyer will fight to prove negligence in that the responsible party owed you a legal duty of reasonable care, failed to fulfill it, and resulting in your injury.
 This liability theory is standard when it is believed someone’s action (or even inaction) led to the injury.
 Fill out a Free Case Evaluation form now for help from our Colorado personal injury lawyers.

 There are several activities that can lead to brain injuries, and most are completely preventable.
 The top three causes of TBIs, according to the latest data from the Centers for Disease Control, are falls, being struck by, or against, an object, and motor vehicle accidents.
 These three incident types make up 70 percent of all TBI incidents.
 It is also worth noting that the overwhelming majority serious head injuries occurred in oldest and youngest age groups of the CDC study.

 - Auto Accidents

-Auto accidents are a leading cause of both fatal and non-fatal traumatic brain injuries.
-Rollovers, ejections, and accidents where a vehicle occupant’s head strikes the windshield, interior of the vehicle, an object, or another passenger can cause obvious head injuries.
-Whiplash can cause brain injuries which often go undetected.
+Auto accidents are the third-leading cause of both fatal and non-fatal traumatic brain injuries, because of a big drop the number of auto accident head injuries.
+Nevertheless, car accidents remain the leading cause of TBI deaths among those between 15-34 years old.
+Research also shows that 70 percent of the injuries in this age group involve the vehicle occupants, 12 percent involve motorcycle passengers and roughly 8 percent involve pedestrians.Rollovers, ejections, and accidents where a vehicle occupant’s head strikes the windshield, interior of the vehicle, an object, or another passenger can cause obvious head injuries.
+Whiplash can cause brain injuries that can often go undetected.